bagder/uncurled/code/quality.md

 # Code quality

-The quality of your project is of course going to important to users if your product or service.
+The quality of your project is of course going to be important to users of your product or service.

 A project is however *expected* to start as a baby and have its problems at